denten-books/plain-text/1-chapter.md

 Cambridge, and who undoubtedly have participated in his reading-related thought experiments.
 Wittgenstein's reading and calculating machines were meant to challenge the very notions of reading and calculating.
-But, in his seminal 1936 essay On Computable Numbers,2 Alan Turing envisions an actual machine that calculates as a matter of mathematical principle.3 The machine is fed tape, which Turing imagines to be divided into sections called "squares", each "capable of bearing a 'symbol'" (Turing 1936, 2).
-Such symbols would comprise "a state of mind,"4 which in turn could be said to govern the behavior of the mechanism.
-Furthermore, this machine would be capable of "computing any computable sequence."
-The paper broke new ground in mathematics by proving David Hilbert's Entscheidungsproblem to be algorithmically unsolvable.5  But for our purposes, it is enough to note that in the same paper, Turing envisions a model of human computation, by which "we may compare a man in the process of computation to a machine which is only capable of a finite number of conditions" (2).
-The idea is that at some pre-conscious moment of calculation (of 2+2, for example), the human subject executes some nevertheless formulaic and meaningless rules.
-And precisely because these rules are formulaic and meaningless, a machine capable of following any general algorithm (a-machine) could conceivably follow them as well.
-From this Turing concludes that a) the human mind, at some basic level, is a type of a machine, and that b) a machine, supplied with enough tape (memory, information) would be able to simulate any act of human cognition.
-The machine capable of computing any computable sequence is capable of thinking any thinkable thought—that is the shocking conclusion of Turing's essay.
-The consequences of that argument went on to shape the field of artificial intelligence research for decades to come.
-In the 1950 "Computing Machinery and Intelligence," which appeared in the journal Mind, Turing returned to the problem of machine and human intelligence explicitly (Turing 1950).
+But, in his seminal 1936 essay On Computable Numbers,2

+Turing returned to the problem of machine and human intelligence explicitly (Turing 1950).
 Here, Turing proposes to reformulate Wittgenstein's original question (Can machines think?) into what he calls the "imitation game."
 The format would surely please his former professor: three people—a man, a woman, and an interrogator of either sex—would communicate by teletype.
 The object of the game for the interrogator is to determine the gender of the individual behind the screen.
 The object of the game for the other two participants is to fool the interrogator.
 And here is the twist: the part of one of the participants (not the interrogator) would be played by a machine.
 The question "Can a machine think?" becomes then, "Will the interrogator decide wrongly as often when the game is played like this as he does when the game is played between a man and a woman?"
 (Turing 1950, 433).
 The striking transposition of the cognitive activity (thinking) into its functional discursive equivalent (misrepresenting one's identity in writing) echoes Wittgenstein's playful thought experiments.
 The machine that thinks is a machine that tells tall-tales.
 On this view, a convincing imitation of thought is thought.
 We would simply not be able to prove otherwise, without peeking behind the teletype screen to see who or what is doing the typing.
 In that sense, Turing returns to Wittgenstein's refusal to locate the mark of the cognitive within any given organ or activity.
 Thought is simply that which looks (sounds, reads) like thought—it is a game that we play, and a game that could conceivably be played by other entities, mechanical or otherwise.
 For our purposes, it is interesting to note that Turing's chatbot does not simply compute or calculate.
 It is a literary machine.
 It does not just imitate human logic or speech.
 Instead, it imitates (performs!) fibbing.
 It is able to imagine a fictional story about an alternative identity, and ultimately to convince its reader of the story's veracity.
 In this shift from the cognitive to the discursive, Turing follows the trajectory of Wittgenstein's thought experimentation.
 Moreover, the game is tinged with distinctly sexual overtones, and in the context of an interrogation.
 It is a game in which winning means transgressing either one's gender or one's species, all the while maintaining a straight face.
 The proposed language game is not simply conversational, it is suspenseful and subversive, having the force of a mystery, a detective novel, or a legal drama.6 At one point of the essay Turing answers what he calls "the argument from consciousness," quoting one Professor Jefferson in saying that it